agentmorris/MegaDetector/docs/source/api.rst

 api package
 ===========

-This package contains code for hosting our models as an API, either for synchronous operation (i.e., for real-time inference) or as a batch process (for large biodiversity surveys).
+This package contains subpackages for hosting our models as an API, either for synchronous operation (i.e., for real-time inference) or as a batch process (for large biodiversity surveys).

 Common operations one might do after running MegaDetector are found in the :doc:`api.batch_processing.postprocessing <./api.batch_processing.postprocessing>` submodule, for example, generating preview pages to summarize your results, separating images into different folders based on MegaDetecotr results, or converting results to different formats.